 - Explicit data subject consent per GDPR Article 49: Data subject consent may be obtained in writing, or if web-based, obtained through click-through consent.
 RTI-HS requires separate explicit consents from the data subject for both the processing the data subject’s sensitive personal data and the transfer of the data subject’s sensitive personal data to the United States.

-Note: As a non-profit entity, RTI-HS was not eligible to self-certify to the EU Privacy Shield or Swiss Privacy Shield programs and so had not relied on those programs to effect transfers of personal data subject to GDPR to RTI-HS staff in the US.
+Note: As a non-profit entity, RTI-HS was not eligible to self-certify to the recently invalidated EU Privacy Shield program and so had not relied on the EU Privacy Shield or the Swiss Privacy Shield programs to effect transfers of personal data subject to GDPR to RTI-HS staff in the US.

 ELEMENT: Data Protection Security and Controls